ioos/ioos-code-sprint/2022/track-list.md

 Expectations for topic leads: Leads are expected to identify a plan for the code sprint topic, establish a team, and take the lead on executing said plan.

+*Most of the content below came from surveys past.
+Nothing is fixed as of 2022/03/04*

 ## ERDDAP
 |**Topics within track**|**links**|**lead**|**duration**|
 |---------------|---------|--------|------|